-All projects that are adding new space or replacing existing space must complete Table 5.1 ATTENDANCE AREA ADM and provide copies of the student population projection methods used.
-The department tool for determining projections and space eligibility is the MS Excel workbook, "Attendance Area ADM & GSF Calculations" found under "Space Guidelines" at http://education.alaska.gov/facilities/FacilitiesCIP.html.
+All projects that are adding new space or replacing existing space must complete Table 5.1 ATTENDANCE AREA ADM and worksheets in the department's MS Excel workbook, "Attendance Area ADM & GSF Calculations" found under "Space Guidelines" at http://education.alaska.gov/facilities/FacilitiesCIP.html.
+These worksheets are the tools for determining space eligibility.

 Include copies of the worksheets "ADM", "Current Capacity", and "Projected Capacity" with the application.
 The department may adjust the submitted ADMs and allowable space as necessary for corrections.